mickem/nscp/docs/tutorial/core/index.rst

 Another way to configure monitoring is to use what is commonly referd to as *passive monitoring*.
 This means that NSClient++ will periodically phone home when it has something to report much like SNMP traps.
-The main difference is that Nagios is just waiting for these informations and so doesn’t poll for them.
+The main difference is that Nagios is just waiting for these informations and so doesn't poll for them.
 This can avoid a lot of load by not polling for nothing.
 Load is also distributed on all hosts and not Nagios centric.

 For a detailed guide on how to setup NSCA with NSClient++ step by step including debugging and testing see :ref:`tutorial_nagios_nsca`.